MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/log-files.md

 -   Desktop logs

 When creating a support request with Microsoft Support, the support engineer will require the debug logs.
-Having the debug logs on hand before creating the support-request will allow Microsoft to quickly start troubleshooting the problem. **Media** or **desktop** logs are only required if requested by Microsoft.
+Having the debug logs on hand before creating the support request will allow Microsoft to quickly start troubleshooting the problem. **Media** or **desktop** logs are only required if requested by Microsoft.

 > [!NOTE]
 > In this article, the term **Debug logs** is used to refer to the logs that are used for troublehsooting.
 However, the files that are generated for these logs will contain the term **diagnostic logs** in their names.